Ac6Embedded/apollo-docs/docs/security/cra/fundamental-security-requirements.md

 ---

-## Putting it all together: a “minimum credible” embedded security blueprint
+## Putting it all together: a "minimum credible" embedded security blueprint

-This is not the only valid design, but it’s a common pattern that maps cleanly to Annex I:
+This is not the only valid design, but it's a common pattern that maps cleanly to Annex I:

 ```mermaid
 flowchart TB